xinity/dcos-docs-site/pages/services/edge-lb/reference/permissions/index.md

 Because Edge-LB is installed as a DC/OS service, not as a built-in component, you must grant either `superuser` permissions (`dcos:superuser`) or the specific user or group permissions listed in this section to perform administrative tasks when you are running Edge-LB.

-For information about how to set these permssions, see [Managing permissions](/?/).
+In general, you use the DC/OS Enterprise command-line interface to view and modify cluster-related permissions.
+For information about installing the DC/OS Enterprise command-line interface (CLI), see [Enterprise CLI plug-in](/latest/cli/plugins/#enterprise-cli-plugin).
+For more information about how to set and manage permissions, see [managing permissions](/latest/security/ent/perms-management/) and the DC/OS [permissions reference](/latest/security/ent/perms-management/).

 # General permission requirements